veridonia/whitepaper/README.md

 **Correct Votes Ratio Over Time**

 Tracks what fraction of voters aligned with actual content quality at each iteration.
-The regression line shows the trend.
-An upward slope means the system is getting better at selecting accurate voters.
+The regression line shows the trend; a sustained upward slope indicates that the system is getting better at routing decisions through reliable reviewers and is reducing noise relative to signal in the decision pipeline.

 **Population Growth Over Time**